davegardnerisme/arm610/readme.md

 memory location for the stack pointer (R13).
 This seems to be the minimum needed for the [ARM Procedure Call Standard](http://infocenter.arm.com/help/topic/com.arm.doc.ihi0042d/IHI0042D_aapcs.pdf) (which I guess GCC is adhering to).
 I turned off the use of a Frame Pointer until I figure out exactly what that is.
+When the program runs out of instructions the PC will just continue cycling through 0x0 instructions, probably until bad things happen.

-The current program I'm trying to run is `count.c` (see below), which is close to executing but still doesn't quite run properly.
+The current program I'm trying to run is `count.c` which now works - ish.
+I've concentrated on building the features of the emulator needed to run just this program, so instructions or features not used by this program haven't been implemented yet.
+At this stage, with a limited prior knowledge of ARM, I found this to be a good approach to _getting something working_.

 ## Generating ARM610 code